Prometheus Long-term Storage

 }

-This uses Alloy runner to define a cAdvisor Prometheus scraper, relabel some of the labels from cAdvisor (not critical, for reference), and push the data to two receivers: Prometheus, Telegraf.
+Config uses Alloy to define a Prometheus cAdvisor scraper, relabel some of the defaults from cAdvisor (minor relabelling, kept for reference), and push the data to two receivers: Prometheus, Telegraf.
+Telegraf being our data queue to InfluxDB.

 Results:

-• Achieves the similar outputs to the Telegraf example
+• Achieves similar outputs to the Telegraf example.

-• Benefit: keeps the Prometheus and Telegraf configs clean
+• Benefit: keeps Prometheus and Telegraf configs clean.

-• Benefit: more robust for data integrity across the 2 storage options since, data is more likely to arrive in sync
+• Benefit: more robust data integrity across the 2 storage options; data is more likely to arrive in sync.

-• Benefit: theoretically smaller latency, but not benchmarked; less service chaining, clear branching
+• Benefit: theoretically better latency, but not benchmarked.

-• Benefit: centralises config around Alloy, as opposed to multiple changes across other services
+• Benefit: centralises configuration around Alloy, as opposed to multiple changes across other services; less service chaining.

 Data Ingestion, Alloy + InfluxDB

-This is goes with the InfluxDB documentation that reports "native" api support for Prometheus via "/api/v*/write".
+This relies on InfluxDB documentation that reports "native" api support for Prometheus via "/api/v*/write".

 We continue to use Alloy as the main runner, but we remove the need for Telegraf.
 We instead define an Influx